SujayKulkarni-2211/PomodoroTimer/README.md

 4. Reset the timer at any time by clicking "Reset Timer".

 ## Credits
-- Pomodoro timer concept and initial UI design: Angela Yu (Lead Instructor at App Brewery)
+- Pomodoro timer concept and initial UI design: Angela Yu (Lead Instructor at App Brewery): recieved as part of 100 days of python Udemy course by Angela Yu
 - Additional features (sound cues, SQLite integration): Sujay V Kulkarni

 ## Acknowledgements